aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/_index.md

 Take control of your project calendar by learning how to replace it using Aspose.Tasks for Java.
 Our detailed guide, complete with code examples, empowers you to customize your project management experience.
 [Discover the steps here.](./replace-calendar/)

 ## Retrieve MS Project Calendar Info in Aspose.Tasks
 Accessing MS Project calendar details programmatically is made easy with Aspose.Tasks for Java.
-Follow our step-by-step guide to retrieve calendar information effortlessly and enhance your project management capabilities.
+Follow our step‑by‑step guide to retrieve calendar information effortlessly and enhance your project management capabilities.
 [Learn more here.](./retrieve-calendar-info/)

 ## Retrieve MS Project Outline Codes in Aspose.Tasks
 Uncover the power of retrieving Microsoft Project outline codes programmatically using Aspose.Tasks for Java.
 Elevate your project management capabilities with this tutorial.
 [Explore the possibilities here.](./retrieve-outline-codes/)